nfour/pogcatpop/readme.md

-## Screwing about
+## Pogdesign/cat scraper
-... with ES6 project structures.
+Utlizes babel on client and server with some experimental transformers (asycn/await).

-This will scrape pogdesign.co.uk/cat for tv shows, then sort them to discern popularity.
+This will scrape pogdesign.co.uk/cat for all tv shows, then sort them by discern popularity when route "/" is visited.

+Currently scrapes:
+- Popularity
+- Name
+- Show summary url